cnuernber/tmdjs/README.md

 ## Chrome Heap Measurements.

-For a 2-column dataset of just time and temperature of random double data dataset is about 10X smaller than a sequence of maps.
-More columns or choosing different datatypes for the columns will change the results.
+For a 2-column dataset of just time and temperature of random double data dataset is about 18X smaller than a sequence of maps.
+More columns or choosing different datatypes for the columns will change the results in various ways but 10X isn't unreasonable.

 ```clojure